TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/JavaScript/Ajax/Backend/Index.rst

 How to choose the right ajaxID
 """"""""""""""""""""""""""""""

+An AJAX call is represented by a system-wide identifier which is used to register the handler that will receive the call.
-The ajaxID consists of two parts, the class name and the action name, delimited by "::" ("<class>::<action>").
+The ajaxID consists of two parts, the class name and the action name, delimited by "::" (:code:`<class>::<action>`).

-Please note that the ajaxID is just a system-wide identifier to register your AJAX handler.
-Even if it looks like a static function call, it won't be executed and has no technical dependencies.
-But it is required for all developers to use a common naming scheme as described above, since it might prevent from using identical names in different extensions.
+Although it looks like a static function call, it is really just a key.
+Developers must stick to a common naming scheme as described above, to avoid using identical names in different extensions.

 Some good examples for an ajaxID:

 - SC\_alt\_db\_navframe::expandCollapse

-- t3lib\_TCEforms\_inline::processAjaxRequest
+- BackendLogin::refreshLogin

 - tx\_myext\_module1::executeSomething

-Some bad examples for an ajaxID:
+Some bad examples for an ajaxID (the first part is too generic or the identifier contains a single part):

 - search::findRecordByTitle